CERNN/MR-LBM/README.md

 2. bc_initialization: Defines the boundary condition flag
 3. constants: define the simulation parameters, ie, mesh size, velocity and so on.
 4. flow initialization: define how the flow will be initialized.
+5. model: define the model parameters, such velocity set, collision model
+6. output: define the output for data export

 ## using voxels immersed bodies